mattanto/lib-carp-repo/README.md

-# lib-carp-repo
+### lib-carp-repo
-test repo for library carpentry @ Uio 2016-03-17/18
+This is a test repo for library carpentry (biblioteksløyd) at Uio 2016-03-17/18

+This is only an example repo.

+It won't probably contain anything useful for anyone.

+Code block: `this is a code block`